Britney Taylor, Antonio Brown’s Rape Accuser, Releases Statement About Lawsuit

 In the suit, Taylor, 28, described herself as a world-class gymnast who competed internationally at elite competitions, according to a TMZ report.
 She also described meeting Brown at Central Michigan University where they both attended as student-athletes.
 While at the university, according to Taylor, both she and Brown became involved in the Fellowship of Christian Athletes group on campus, which is where they met.
 They fell out of touch for a while, but in June 2017, Brown hired Taylor to help with his physical training.

 According to Taylor, the incidents happened at the NFL player’s Pittsburgh home as well as his Florida home.
-Brown claimed that Taylor visited him at his home late at night ten days after she alleged that he raped her.
+Brown claimed that Taylor visited him at his home late at night 10 days after she alleged that he raped her.
 He pointed out that she also continued to post pictures of herself with Brown on social media.

 Since the alleged incidents occurred, Taylor claimed she lost 3o pounds in one month and suffered panic attacks on a daily basis.
 In addition, her filing revealed that she could no longer sleep and experienced suicidal thoughts as well as the loss of both self-esteem and self-confidence.
 As a result of the forcible rape, which Taylor said she attempted to fight and said “no” and “stop,” she experienced physical injuries, humiliation, stress, and anxiety as well as emotional pain and suffering for which she wants compensation.
 Additionally, the suit requested punitive damages of an unknown amount.